Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

  46     ld reg, seg, [1, t0, t1]
  47 };
 ```

-Although *def macroop* MOV_R_MI
-looks like general function definition block in python,
+While def macroop MOV_R_MI may resemble a typical function definition block in
-its syntax cannot be interpreted by python as function
+Python, its syntax cannot be interpreted by Python as a function (particularly
-(note that MOV_R_MI follows the def macroop).
+given that MOV_R_MI follows the def macroop).
+To parse this GEM5 DSL, yacc needs
-Let's try to understand
-how the GEM5 DSL context-free grammar interprets
-the above microcode definition.
+Context-Free-Grammar (CFG) defining the right syntax of the DSL.
+CFG allows yacc
+to parse macroop defined in GEM5 DSL and translate them into C++ which GEM5 can
+understand.
+Let's see CFG rule associated with parsing MOV_R_MI macroop.

 *gem5/src/arch/micro_asm.py*
 ```python